 It’s not always easy to respond to someone gaslighting you and break away from such toxicity.
-Once this pattern has gone on for long enough, they may succeed in making you believe that they’re the only one you can depend on, creating an unhealthy power dynamic in the relationship.
+Once this pattern has gone on long enough, they may succeed in making you believe that they’re the only one you can depend on, creating an unhealthy power dynamic in the relationship.
 Thus, the longer it goes on, it gets progressively harder to deny them what they want.

 In such cases, it is important to carve out some space for yourself.
 Try going out for walks alone.
 Breathing exercises and meditation can also help keep you calm and thinking rationally.
 Taking time out for yourself and away from your abuser can work wonders when you are trying to process and, eventually, escape such situations.

 3. Document the evidence

 Gaslighting is rarely a one-time event.
-Gaslighters usually carry out their toxic patterns and plans for days and years.
+Gaslighters usually carry out their toxic patterns and plans repeatedly.
 A favorite trick of theirs is denying things they have done or said so you end up doubting yourself.
 Fixing such a toxic relationship can get nigh on impossible, making you feel trapped and suffocated.

 If this sounds like something you’ve been facing, it is important to start collecting and storing evidence like screenshots of texts and emails, recordings of your phone conversations, and detailed daily journals.
 Whether you’re looking for ways to respond to gaslighting at work or in a relationship, having concrete proof to back your understanding of what’s being done to you is essential.

 If you have the proof on your side and know that your partner is lying through their teeth, not only will it help you see their manipulative patterns clearly but also make it much easier to shut down a gaslighter.
-Evidence can also help you process things better and realize that no, you’re not really going crazy and something really is wrong.
+Evidence can also help you process things better and realize that you’re not really going crazy and that something really is wrong.
 And, if matters ever take a turn for the worse and you decide to get a restraining order, the evidence can help you in court.